zzonyo/trust-docs-test/source/index.html.md

 ### Q6：Why the API return 'gateway-internal-error'?
 A：Please check below possible reasons:

-1、Check the `account-id`, it could be returned from `GET /v1/account/accounts`.

-2、It may be due to network issue, please try again later.

-3、The data format should be correct (standard JSON).
+1、The data format should be correct (standard JSON).

-4、The `Content-Type` in POST header should be `application/json` .
+2、The `Content-Type` in POST header should be `application/json` .

+3、It may be due to network issue, please try again later.

 ### Q7：Why the API return 'login-required'?
 A：Please check below possible reasons: